 - Open-ended comments from visitor and community surveys

-The research phase of the project has wrapped up and we are now entering the visioning phase.
-The visioning exercise will be conducted by Resonance and includes two half-day workshops.
-These workshops will examine what metro Tucson’s future visitors look like, where our region is competitive and deficient, and how can we differentiate metro Tucson from competitors.
-We invite you to participate in one or both of these workshops.
+The visioning phase of the project was conducted by Resonance and included two half-day workshops.
+These workshops examined what metro Tucson’s future visitors look like, where our region is competitive and deficient, and how can we differentiate metro Tucson from competitors.

 For additional information, please contact Vanessa Bechtol, Senior Director of Community Partnerships, Visit Tucson, 520-770-2169, VBechtol@VisitTucson.org.